CodePhoenixOrg/ephect/README.md

 ## What is Ephect ?

 In short, it's a ReactJS-like PHP framework.
-It allows you to create views by declaring components just like ReactJS does *today* <sup>1</sup>.
+It allows you to create views by declaring components just like ReactJS does.

 ## Requirements

 Ephect can pre-compile the site using a CLI tool : *egg*.
 This tool uses a thread-safe parallelism mechanism to compile pages that may contain the same components.
 The thread-safe feature ensures that there is no so called "*class* has already been declared" error.

-It is not mandatory but recommended to enable this mechanism.
+It is not mandatory but recommended to enable this feature.
 Otherwise you can compile pages dynamically by calling your application in the browser.

 ### PHP thread-safe